tschwecke/harvey/README.md

 		}]
 	}

-As you can see from this example, different parts of the response can be accessed using dot notation.
+As you can see from this example, different parts of the response can be accessed using dot notation via the extract action.

 Test Configuration
 ------------------